JoslynFu/Climate-Analysis/assignment/climate.md

 # CO2 Trends

 First, we exmaine the CO2 trends.

+## Dataset Description

 This is from the [NASA Climate Change Section](http://climate.nasa.gov/vital-signs/carbon-dioxide/), and the original data is obtained from the National Oceanic and Atmospheric Administration, specifically the Earth System Research Laboratories.